An ideal work environment is not defined by office design or surface-level perks, it is defined by how consistently work gets executed across teams.

 Practical inclusivity means:

 Additionally, employees thrive when they see a path forward.
-Career growth opportunities like mentorship, training, or lateral moves signal that the company is invested in their future.
+Career growth opportunities like mentorship, training, or lateral moves signal that the company is invested in its future.

 According to LinkedIn Learning, 94% of employees would stay longer at companies that invest in development.